Shana, where are you?

 Ah yes, I remember it well.

-Alright Mom, I get it, I get it, you’re doing “Gigi”; but the ’50’s called, they want their Musical back!
+Alright Mom, I get it, I get it, you’re trying to do “Gigi”; but the ’50’s called, and they want their Musical back!

-In trying to recount how it happened, I remembered writing to Claire about it; see below:
+In trying to recount how it happened, I remembered writing to Claire about it; see our emails below: